Orphan: First Kill: Production

-In February 2020, a prequel to Orphan (2009) with the working title of Esther, was announced to be in development.
+In February 2020, a prequel to Orphan, with the working title of Esther, was announced to be in development.
 William Brent Bell was hired as director, with a screenplay by David Coggeshall, from an original story co-written by David Leslie Johnson-McGoldrick and Alex Mace.
 The project was announced as a joint-venture production between Entertainment One and Dark Castle Entertainment..
 Johnson-McGoldrick also served as executive producer, while Alex Mace, Hal Sadoff, Ethan Erwin, and James Tomlinson were hired as producers.
 In November 2020, the film's official title was announced as Orphan: First Kill, with Isabelle Fuhrman reprising her role as Esther, and Julia Stiles and Rossif Sutherland joining the cast as co-stars.

 Isabelle Fuhrman later revealed that she played a key role in the project's green light following a real-life adoption scandal.
-In 2014, Indiana couple Kristine and Michael Barnett were charged with child abandonment of their then-nine-year-old foster child with dwarfism, Natalia Grace, two years earlier by claiming her to secretly be an adult and by changing her legal age to 22.
+In 2014, Indiana couple Kristine and Michael Barnett were charged with child abandonment of their then-9-year-old foster child with dwarfism, Natalia Grace, two years earlier by claiming her to secretly be an adult and by changing her legal age to 22.
 The case received widespread media attention in 2019 when the Barnetts confirmed they had been inspired to abandon Grace after watching Orphan.
 Fuhrman stated that she was contacted by a large number of people regarding its eerie similarities to Orphan.
 As this was going on, she stated that she contacted Johnson-McGoldrick regarding the potential for a follow-up film, to which he revealed that they had a prequel script written.
 The actress worked with the writer to further the development of the project, with the intent to serve as a producer with the potential to appear in a possible cameo role with a new actress portraying the title character, before the duo eventually elected to have Fuhrman reprise the role herself.

 Principal photography began in Winnipeg in November 2020 and wrapped on December 11, of the same year.
 The production crew used a combination of makeup and forced perspective shots to allow Fuhrman to again portray Esther without use of CGI special effects.
 Two female child actors also served as body doubles for Fuhrman.
 Fuhrman additionally provided uncredited contributions to the script.

 Release

-In September 2021, it was announced Paramount Pictures had acquired U.S. distribution rights through Paramount Players to the film, unlike the previous film, which was distributed by Warner Bros.
+In September 2021, it was announced Paramount Pictures had acquired American distribution rights through Paramount Players to the film, unlike the previous film, which was distributed by Warner Bros.
 Pictures.
 Orphan: First Kill was released simultaneously through limited theatrical release, video on demand, and on Paramount+, on August 19, 2022.
 It was first released in the Philippines on July 27, 2022.